manuGil/online-core/docs/source/databases.rst

 Topology
 ^^^^^^^^

-Topology can be a complex subject, but we will take a very pragmatic approach and show you how to maintain the most common topological relations – adjacency in polygons and connectivity of lines –.
+`Topology`_ refers to the spatial relationships that should exist among the geometries of a vector dataset, and it is based on the `Topological data model`_.
+Topology can be a complex subject, but we will take a very pragmatic approach and show you how to maintain the most common topological relationships `topological relationships <Topological relationship_>`_: adjacency in polygons and connectivity of lines.

 .. figure:: _static/img/common-topo-rel.png
    :alt: topological relations